Grillades and Grits (Smoked Gouda Grits)

 1/4 teaspoon black pepper

 In a medium saucepan over medium-high heat, bring chicken stock and heavy cream to a boil.
 Vigorously whisk in grits.
 Reduce heat to medium-low and cook, whisking frequently, until thickened, about 5-8 minutes.
-Stir in grated smoked Gouda and cream cheese; cook until cheese is melted.
+Stir in butter, grated smoked Gouda and cream cheese; cook until cheese is melted.
 Season with salt and pepper; adjust to taste.
 Reduce heat to low and cover until ready to serve.
 Makes 6-8 servings.

 Genêt